Pranamswa/awesome-piracy/readme.md

 ## VPNs

 ### VPN Guides and Tutorials
-- [/r/VPN wiki](https://www.reddit.com/r/VPN/wiki/index) Helpful FAQ-type resource composed by the folks at /r/VPN
-- [Choosing the VPN that's right for you](https://ssd.eff.org/en/module/choosing-vpn-thats-right-you) Helpful guide from the EFF
-- [Which VPN Providers Really Take Privacy Seriously in 2021?](https://torrentfreak.com/best-vpn-anonymous-no-logging/) TorrentFreak Article by Ernesto
 - [privacyguides.org](https://privacyguides.org) 🌟 From the team that headed privacytools.io.
 More updated information to protect your privacy online.
 - [privacytools.io](https://www.privacytools.io/) "Encryption against global mass surveillance".
 Plenty of information to help protect your privacy online.
+- [Techlore's VPN Comparison Table](https://techlore.tech/vpn) A vpn comparison table compiled by Techlore and his team.
 - [VPN over SSH](https://wiki.archlinux.org/index.php/VPN_over_SSH) ArchWiki page describing how to achieve a poor man's VPN with SSH tunneling
 - [/r/VPNTorrents](https://www.reddit.com/r/VPNTorrents) This is for the discussion of torrenting (and similar P2P protocols) using VPN type technology.
+- [/r/VPN Comparison Table](https://docs.google.com/spreadsheets/d/1ijfqfLrJWLUVBfJZ_YalVpstWsjw-JGzkvMd6u2jqEk/edit#gid=231869418) Compare VPNs to each other to find what's right for you.
+- - [Choosing the VPN that's right for you](https://ssd.eff.org/en/module/choosing-vpn-thats-right-you) Helpful guide from the EFF
+- - [Which VPN Providers Really Take Privacy Seriously in 2021?](https://torrentfreak.com/best-vpn-anonymous-no-logging/) TorrentFreak Article by Ernesto

 ### VPN Subscription Services
 - [Mullvad](https://mullvad.net/en/) :star2: A Bitcoin-friendly, privacy-first VPN.